 More information: Check out the 2012 book "The Hollywood Canteen: Where the Greatest Generation Danced With the Most Beautiful Girls in the World" by Lisa Mitchell and Bruce Torrence.
 Joan Leslie did the forward.
 It's profusely illustrated with photos from Mr. Torrence's collection.
 You can get it on Amazon.
 The book's authors also have a Hollywood Canteen Facebook page.

-See the over 600 Hollywood Canteen photos in the Bruce Torrence Historic Hollywood Photographs collection.
+There are over 600 Hollywood Canteen photos in the McAvoy/Bruce Torrence Historic Hollywood Photographs collection.
 The Los Angeles Public Library has over 60 photos of action at the Canteen in their collection.

 Benjamin McVey did a nice 2021 Cinema Scholars article: "The Hollywood Canteen: Service and the Stars."
 Martin Turnbull has a page about the Canteen.
 There's also a Messy Nessy Chic article about the venue.